mayahq/g-index-benchmark/README.md

 ## <a name='Usage'></a>Usage
 ### NOTE:
-Some of the package requirements fail to get install on <em>Arm based M1 macs</em>, please use binder/colab to launch the notebooks.
+Some of the package requirements fail to get installed on <em>Arm-based M1 macs</em>, please use binder/colab to launch the notebooks.
 ### <a name='Setup'></a>Setup
 1. Create a conda environment from the provided `env.yml` with the following command